 The Great Rann is inhabited by various village communities, many who have migrated from Pakistan (including many Muslim Sindhis) and the Marwar region of western Rajasthan.
 It remained largely cut off and unexplored until after the 2001 earthquake, when the government raised awareness about it and its resources.
 Traditions have been sustained due to the local production of handicrafts, including embroidery and block printing.

 A breathtaking panoramic view of the Great Rann of Kutch can be had from atop Kala Dungar—the black mountain.
 The Rann's wetlands, known as Chari Fulay, also attract numerous migratory birds.

 Plan your trip with this Great Rann of Kutch Travel Guide.
 Most visitors stay in special accommodations near the salt desert.
 However, if you're feeling adventurous, Kutch Adventures India will take you to sleep out in one of the surrounding villages.

 The barren desolate landscape of the Little Rann of Kutch lies to the southeast of the Great Rann.
 The entrance is best approached from Ahmedabad, 130 kilometers away, rather than Bhuj.

-The Little Rann is most famous for its Wild Ass Sanctuary.
-It's the largest wildlife sanctuary in India, and as its name suggests, it's home to the Indian wild ass—an endangered creature that looks like a cross between a donkey and a horse.
+The Little Rann is most famous for its the largest wildlife sanctuary in India.
+It is home to the Indian wild ass—an endangered creature that looks like a cross between a donkey and a horse.
 There are plenty of birds in the area as well.